SunnySuite/Sunny.jl/CONTRIBUTING.md

 ## Contributing to Sunny.jl

-Thanks for helping to improve Sunny.jl!
+Thanks for helping to improve Sunny!
 Please join us on the [Sunny Slack server](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA).

 - See the `#helpdesk` channel for usage questions.